Nuvei/nuvei-plugin-woocommerce/readme.txt

 The correct payment methods at the checkout page can bring you global reach, help you increase conversions, and create a seamless experience for your customers.

-Our plugin enables customers to accept payments by credit,  debit cards, and other methods.
+Our plugin enables customers to accept payments by credit and debit cards, as well as other methods.
 For this purpose, our plugin uses Nuvei’s own Simply Connect SDK.
 Since we are a top-tier payment provider, we hold the highest data security standard (Level 1) and we take payment data security seriously.
 Our Simply Connect platform is hosted on our own Nuvei servers, which are audited every year for PCI compliance.

 For more information about Simply Connect, please press [here](https://docs.nuvei.com/documentation/accept-payment/simply-connect/).

-To work properly, our plugin relays additional services to send order and client data, and receive information about the transactions.
+To work properly, our plugin relays additional services to send order and client data, and receives information about the transactions.
 All of these services (including the current plugin) belong to Nuvei, formerly known as SafeCharge.
-The services we are using are listed below:
+The services we use are listed below:

 * https://ppp-test.nuvei.com/ppp/api/v1/... - Nuvei' Sandbox REST API path;
 * https://secure.safecharge.com/ppp/api/v1/... - Nuvei's Production REST API path;